“Oh no!” thinks Henry Green.

 In your blog posts, you might aim to share useful tips in an entertaining way.
 But the online world is about more than information and entertainment.
 Readers also want to be comforted.
 They’re looking for connections, for like-minded spirits.
 They want to feel understood.

-The most seductive opening paragraphs empathize with a reader, and make him feel less alone.
+The most seductive opening paragraphs empathize with readers, and makes them feel less alone.

-So show your reader you understand him and you’ll help him.
+So show your reader you understand them and you’ll help them.

 Shall I show you how?